seedsofalternative/seedsofalternative.github.io/_posts/2026-05-24-Part-V-Your-Values-are-Constantly-Changing.md

 Most people think their values are fixed.
 You either care about something or you don’t.
 You were raised that way or you weren’t.

-Your values are actually **flexible, and they’re always shifting**—whether you’re conscious of it or not.
+Your values are actually **flexible, and they’re always shifting**, whether you’re conscious of it or not.
 Sometimes values evolve gradually.
 Other times, something cracks them wide open.
 Values are shaped by experience, influenced by environment, and changed through choice.
 And if you’re intentional, you can actually upgrade them.
 Here’s how values shift (and how you can make it happen on purpose).

 # Cognitive Dissonance